Joran Vliegen: 2018: Davis Cup debut

-2019: Grand Slam debut and first quarterfinal , Three ATP doubles titles
+2019: Major debut and first quarterfinal, Three ATP titles

 In 2019 he and Gillé managed to pull off a surprise win over Brazil's Marcelo Melo and Bruno Soares in the Belgium-Brazil Davis cup tie contributing to Belgium qualifying for the 2019 Davis Cup Finals held in November.

-Vliegen made his Grand Slam debut in the 2019 French Open.
-Partnering Mikhail Kukushkin from Kazakhstan he managed to reach the quarterfinals.
+Vliegen made his Grand Slam debut in the 2019 French Open, partnering Mikhail Kukushkin from Kazakhstan, where they managed to reach the quarterfinals.
 At Wimbledon 2019, Vliegen made his debut in a mixed doubles event, and reached the third round with Zheng Saisai from China.

 Vliegen won his first ATP Tour doubles title at the 2019 Swedish Open with fellow Belgian Sander Gillé.
 One week later, again partnering with Gillé, he also won the title at the Swiss Open.
 The duo continued their winning streak by reaching the final of the Austrian Open, losing to Philipp Oswald and Filip Polášek.
 Two months later, Vliegen and Gillé picked up their third title of 2019 at the Zhuhai Championships.

-2020-2021: Two titles, Second Major quarterfinal, first Masters semifinal, Olympics & top 30 debut
+2020–2021: Second Major quarterfinal, Masters semifinal, Olympics, top 30

 Vliegen won two more titles with his partner Sander Gillé at the 2020 Astana Open and at the 2021 Singapore Open.

 They also reached the quarterfinals at the 2020 US Open (tennis) losing to the eventual runners-up Mektic/Koolhof, their best showing at the Grand Slam thus far.

 The pair made their first Masters 1000 semifinal at the 2021 Mutua Madrid Open losing to the 2nd seeded pair of Pavic/Mektic.
 As a result, Vliegen reached a career-high of No. 31 on 10 May 2021.